-If your new grad is entering the workforce, there will be an adjustment.
+As your new grad enters the workforce, there will be an adjustment.
 You can help your newly minted graduate in multiple ways.
-One is to help them save.
+One is to help them understand financial planning.

 Saving may not seem an urgent priority.
 Your graduate has decades until retirement, and at least 5-10 years before buying a house.
 There are more pressing issues – for starters, moving and finding an apartment.

-But saving, especially for retirement, is in that category of important but not urgent … until it is urgent.
-By that time, it’s often too late.
+But saving, especially for retirement planning, is in that category of important but not urgent – until it is urgent.
+But, unfortunately, by that time, it’s often too late.

 Parents, if you have the means, here are three ways you can help: